Last updated on July 6, 2026

 Who Can Apply for NSFAS?

-Accepted or registered at a public university or TVET college
+- You must study or plan to study at a public university or TVET college.

-If you get SASSA, you automatically qualify financially.
+- If you receive a SASSA grant, you normally qualify financially.

 - Tuition fees